JAKAMI99/pwnamap/README.md

 - [ ] Utilize the gps plugin for pwnagotchis with a GPS module
 - [ ] More information about your pwnagotchi (Stats, name, last seen,... )
 - [ ] Import your selfcracked potfile
-- [ ] Prebuilt Container on ghcr.io and Unraid Community Apps
 - [ ] Better handshake overview